 Lanikai beach just feels perfect – when you get there you’ll know what I mean.
 From the perfectly soft sand, cool water, and overall vibes, Lanikai beach is the perfect place to relax.
 You cannot miss it when visiting the east side of Oahu.
 Click here to see 7 Awesome Things To Do in Kailua Hawaii – with one of the best being Lanikai Beach!

 If you’re looking to a beautiful perspective of the East coast of the island – then you’re looking at the right place.
 The Tom-Tom trail starts off with a nice incline and continues that for roughly 15-20 minutes until it starts to ease out more.
 You can stop at any point because there is no definite end to this hike.
-Make sure to check out our article on the Top 15 Best Hikes on Oahu.

 Located at Nanakuli Beach Park is the beautiful Mermaid Caves.
 There is something so special about this place that you can only understand when you get here.
 It can get dangerous at times due to swells that can fill up the cave.